QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 ### Starting the process

 This process is largely Manager-driven.
-The Manager team may decide to start this process due to concerns shared with them or events witnessed directly --- included, but not limited to:
+The Manager team may decide to start this process due to concerns shared with them (by anyone) or events witnessed by them directly --- included, but not limited to:

-* Substantiated concerns regarding a community's staff teams perpetuating harmful behaviour --- such as paedophilia, physical violence or transphobia
+* Substantiated concerns regarding a community's staff teams perpetuating harmful behaviour --- such as paedophilia, physical violence, or ableism, racism, transphobia or other bigotry
 * Sudden changes in community leadership with no appropriate reasoning, or a problematic agenda
 * Changes in community rules or purpose, such that the community no longer fits into the program